WouterLagerwerf/laravel-pg-tenancy/@pg-tennancy/README.md

 ## Schema Isolation

 Each tenant gets its own PostgreSQL schema and role.
-Connection uses `options = '-c search_path={schema},public'` to be PgBouncer-friendly.
+The package sets the Postgres `search_path` to `{schema},public` on a per-request tenant connection.

 ## Commands